illhyhl1111/LearningBySketching/README.md

 ```

 ### Preparing datasets
-By default, the code assumes that all the datasets are placed under `./data/`.
+By default, the code assumes that all the datasets are located under `./data/`.
 You can change this path by specifying `--data_root`.

 * **STL-10, Rotated MNIST**: will be automatically downloaded.
 * **CLEVR dataset**: [download](https://dl.fbaipublicfiles.com/clevr/CLEVR_v1.0.zip) `CLEVR_v1.0.zip`.